Who We Are

 Brian Naumann

 Brian Naumann is a fifth-generation farmer on the Oxnard Plain.
-Upon graduating from UCLA in 2001, he joined with his brother, Michael to form Naumann Ranch, growing row crops such as celery, cabbage, and lima beans.
+Upon graduating from UCLA in 2001 he joined his brother, Michael to form Naumann Ranch growing row crops such as celery, cabbage, and lima beans.
 Over the past decade, Naumann Ranch has expanded operations into several local greenhouse families to produce vegetable transplants for themselves and other growers throughout Ventura County.
-Brian serves as a director on the board of Oxnard, Drainage District No. 2.
+Brian serves as a director on the board of Oxnard Drainage District No. 2.

 Director